DAY ONE (Nappanee)

 During the Summer season, we highly recommended: We can’t let you leave Goshen without a trip to The Chief Ice Cream (502 W Lincoln) recently ranked the best in Indiana.

 DAY THREE (Elkhart)

 After breakfast, take a drive to Elkhart.
 The City with a Heart has plenty to offer.
 Kick back at an outdoor café, tour one (or all five!) museums, check out the NIBCO Water & Ice Park.
 They’re all close and connected by the Garden,

 RiverWalk and A&E districts along Downtown Elkhart’s Gateway Mile.

-Explore on foot the quirky backstories of history in downtown Elkhart.
-Experienced local guides lead you to the landmarks and share amazing stories of rivalry, bravery and intrigue.
 What could be more romantic than a tour of an opulent historic mansion?
 Check-out Ruthmere Mansion (302 E Beardsley) and the Havilah Beardsley House (102 W. Beardsley).
 Just a short drive south on Main Street is the serene setting (perfect for a romantic stroll) of the Wellfield Botanic Gardens (1011 S Main) popular for its whimsical sculptures and water-themes.
 Wellfield marks the north entrance to Elkhart’s Gateway Mile.